 When you made your original submission, you will probably have had a shortlist of journals you were considering.
 Return to that list but, before you move to your second choice, you may wish to assess whether any feedback you’ve received during peer review has changed your opinion.
 Your article may also be quite different if it has been through any rounds of revision.
 It can be helpful at this stage to re-read the aims & scope statements of your original shortlisted journals.

-Once you’ve selected which journal to submit to next, make sure that you read through its Information for Authors and reformat your article to fit its requirements.
-Again, it’s important to use the feedback from the peer review process to your advantage as you rewrite and reformat the manuscript.
+Once you have selected which journal to submit to next, make sure that you read through its information for authors and reformat your article to fit its requirements.
+Again, it is important to use the feedback from the peer review process to your advantage as you rewrite and reformat the manuscript.

 A growing number of publishers offer a transfer or cascade service to authors when their paper is rejected.
 This process is designed for papers which aren’t suitable for the journal they were originally submitted to.

 If your article falls into this category then one or more alternative journals from the same publisher will be suggested.
 You will have the option either to submit to one of those suggested journals for review or to withdraw your article.